Teachers

 Kristen is currently a professional singer and performs at Melbourne weddings, private functions, and corporate events, whilst continuing to write and perform original music.
 Her most recent project is the duo ‘Crimson Heart’ which combines soul, rock and hip hop.
 They released their first EP in 2018 and are currently writing new music to accompany an album.
 Kristen completed her Level 1 and 2 course in Estill Voice Training (Figures for Voice Control and Figure Combinations for Six Voice Qualities) in 2010, and again in 2015 to thoroughly understand the work of Jo Estill.
 She also completed her ‘Certificate in Figure Proficiency’ in 2013.
 In undertaking the certification, Kristen was confidently able to individually control each area of the vocal mechanism such as larynx height, velum, cricoid cartilage, thyroid cartilage, jaw, lips and many more, using the Estill Voice Print program.
 She also confidently demonstrated that she can sing in various voice qualities such as Belt, Twang, Falsetto and many more.

-As well as working with students from ‘Full of Heart Music Studios’, she is also a teacher at St. Francis of Assisi Primary School and has a lot of experience working with children.
-She has worked with special needs students, and those who have limited attention spans, so she knows how to keep them engaged.
+As well as working with students from ‘Full of Heart Music Studios’, she is also a singing teacher to students at Melbourne’s prestigious school Mount Scopus Memorial College.
+Kristen has a lot of experience working with children, and she has worked with special needs students, and those who have limited attention spans.
+Kristen comes up with new and fun ways to keep students engaged.
 Kristen is also a full member of the Victorian Music Teachers Association.

 Anyone can learn to sing or play an instrument, and a patient approach is always best.
 Kristen motivates and inspires students to do their best and achieve their musical goals.